overblog/GraphQLBundle/docs/annotations/annotations-reference.md

 class MyType {

 }
-?>
 ```

 ## @Input

 This annotation is used on a _class_ to define an input type.
-An Input type is pretty much the same as an input except:
+An Input type is pretty much the same as an input, except:

 -   Dynamic `@Field` with `resolve` attribute are ignored.